jjtroberts/dso-argo-workflow/README.md

    4. argo

 ## Usage
+1. If you intend to pull images from registry1.dso.mil, first ensure you can authenticate and then setup the following environment variables to be used by `Makefile`:
+   1. REGISTRY1_USERNAME
+   2. REGISTRY1_EMAIL
+   3. REGISTRY1_PASSWORD
-1. Setup your k3d cluster and deploy Argo, secrets and pvc: `k3dup`
+2. Setup your k3d cluster and deploy Argo, secrets and pvc: `k3dup`
-2. Edit the `registry1` secret in the `argo` namespace to copy `.dockerconfigjson` to a `config.json` key as required by Syft and Grype:
+3. Edit the `registry1` secret in the `argo` namespace to copy `.dockerconfigjson` to a `config.json` key as required by Syft and Grype:
 ```
 apiVersion: v1
 data: